Skip to main content

 • API and Condor on the same machine: host is usually localhost or 127.0.0.1.

-• API on a different host or VPS: use that server’s LAN/public IP or DNS name, not localhost (localhost would point at the Condor machine itself).
+• API on a different host or VPS: use hummingbot-api (MagicDNS) when Tailscale is enabled—not a public IP and not localhost (localhost would point at the Condor machine itself).

 • Docker Desktop / WSL: If Condor runs in one environment and the API in another, localhost may not cross namespaces; use the host gateway IP or publish ports and use the reachable address from Condor’s network namespace.